 Together the committee has brought the College into a new era with registration with the NSW Department of Fair Trading, a new constitution, insurance, and new methods of payment.

 Because of the college restructure, all members are asked to pay $10 per year (regardless of how many classes you attend) to qualify for insurance in any of the classes or practice sessions.
-The Saturday practice session will continue to be $50 per member for the hall hire for 2018.
+The Saturday practice session will continue to cost $50 per member per year, which covers costs for the hall hire.

 Next Overseas Trip: September/October 2018

 The college is planning a 3 week trip to Vietnam, Cambodia, and Laos starting mid-September 2018.
 To express interest, please proceed here.